emm-aah/wellness-wien/README.md

 The navigation burger in mobile view wouldn't line up with the heading so I put a div around them to change the display to flex.
 The navigation bar then wouldn't reappear when clicked so I moved the checkbox out of the div and then that fixed the issue.

-#### Unfixed bugs

-As far as I have found there are no unfixed bugs.

 ### Deployment